-We have submitted our program to the IAYT for accreditation and will be able to provide information on our status after the IAYT completes its review process.
+We have submitted our program to the IAYT for accreditation and are currently in the review process.

 For initial inquiry into whether a yoga therapy program is right for you, here's a pdf provided by the IAYT for your review: 9 Steps to becoming an IAYT Certified Yoga Therapist

 The CYS Yoga Therapy program is an 800+ hour program that includes our 300YTT program as a pre-requisite.
 500 hours of the Yoga Therapy Program is conducted over the course of three years: 2 years in residential intensives along with distance learning and practicum between intensives and the final year is solely practicum delivery in your community and mentorship with faculty.

 What we deliver is an integrated body of esoteric and practical knowledge that is organized around the great liberation triads that have appeared as consistent illustrations of the nature of matter, spirit, evolution and transcendence.
 Examples of these include Sat-Chit-Ananda (Being, Consciousness, Bliss), Rajas-Satva-Tamas (Kinetic energy, Emptiness, Solidity).
 These triads illustrate the forces that embody and animate creation at every scale of its manifestation from the largest to the smallest.
 We assume that the human system is primarily an expression of the energies that form these triads operating at a small scale.
 Flourishing, dysfunction and illness are then matters of expressing a more or less harmonious relationship amongst the three primary forces that create and sustain us.

 As a practical expression of this understanding, the Shala’s program is organized around the triad of Bio-Psycho-Social sections of material.